quanteda/blog.quanteda.org/content/post/guides-for-contributors.md

     ```
 ````

-We accept the post in the normal markdown format (not r-markdown), which means that if you want to include the output from your code, you need to put them in the markdown file.
-If the code is written in R, probably the easiest way is to `knit` the file (c.f. https://stackoverflow.com/questions/31914161/how-to-convert-rmd-into-md-in-r-studio).
+We accept the post in the normal markdown format (not rmarkdown), which means that if you want to include the **output** from your code, you need to put them in the markdown or hmtl file.
+The easiest way to do that is to create an html file using **blogdown** (see above).

 #### Inclusion of images